Deepakhere/Deepakhere/README.md

 </p>

-I am interested in and talking about JavaScript, ReactJS, CSS, and Software Engineering ♥️|
+I am interested in and talking about JavaScript, ReactJS, CSS, and upcoming Technologies. ♥️|

 I write regular blog posts, most of which you will find on my personal website [codingroar.com](https://codingroar.blogspot.com)